GauravSah21/Agriproduct/README.md

 ### 2. Create .env File

-- duplicate .env.example in backend folder and rename it to .env
+- created  to .env in backend an frontend and
 ### 3. Setup MongoDB

 - Local MongoDB